 In the design of large and small businesses, there is a tendency to simplify the identity; creatives play on the contrasts of two colors and font sizes.
 The same thing happened here with the “old-timer” of the TV market.

 Three letters enclosed in a circle, an oversized font, and the absence of a gray-to-white gradient made the black-and-white picture a monolithic and more formal look.
 The gradient appeared and faded, then had a soft reflex like a plastic lapel pin earlier.
 This can be explained by the currents of the visual culture of that past century.

 The letters have become smaller in size, the same round and smooth as before, but fit comfortably into the black circle.

 Some might say this is an example of bad advertising, backward design, or a leap back in time.
-But, taking into account modern trends, although it looks almost the same as the old one, the logo nevertheless acquired innovation and integrity.
+But, taking into account modern trends, although it looks almost the same as the old one, the ABC logo nevertheless acquired innovation and integrity.
 Now the brand is keeping up with the times, remaining a leader in the broadcasting industry.